Observations in TNG: "Too Short a Season"

 A better look at the wheelchair in HD.

-The blades of the weapon behind Karnas are similar to the blade of the Tkon weapon wielded by Portal 63 in "The Last Outpost".
+The blades of the weapon behind Karnas have a similar shape as those of the Tkon halberd wielded by Portal 63 in "The Last Outpost".
 Karnas's weapon is made from a transparent material, though.

 "The Last Outpost"